 The Zein-o-Din Caravanseri is now used as a hotel with the slightest changes to the building.
 Passing through the wooden gate, to the left and right, there are original dormitory corridors with wooden platforms covered with thick cloths for privacy.
 At the bottom of the porches there are also private rooms for sleeping visitors, which used to be storage space for valuable luggage of travelers in the past..
 Iranian rugs are spread on the floor of each room and there is no sign of bed … mattresses and blankets will take you back in time!

 Ti Ti Caravanserai

 Lady Ti Ti, Aunt of one of the Safavid kings (17th century) decided to build a beautiful caravanserai in her name in Siaah-kal city located in north Iran.
-At 10 km of Siaahkal – Deylaman road, on the slopes of a high and green hill, which used to be on the caravan route from Lahijan to Deylaman and Taleghan caravans, you will find the astonishing Ti Ti caravanserai built with stone and brick.
+At 10 km of Siaahkal – Deylaman road, on the slopes of a high and green hill which used to be on the caravan route from Lahijan to Deylaman and Taleghan caravans, within Alborz mountain range, you will find the astonishing Ti Ti caravanserai built with stone and bricks.
 The complex consists of a central courtyard, a porch passage and two short Evans.
 This place is registered as an Iranian National Heritage.

 Robat Sharaf Caravanserai